-It seems when it comes to customer loyalty is it dead?
+Is customer loyalty is it dead?
 Some people think it’s just meeting the sales quota and don’t worry about having repeat business.
+What about more referrals?

 What is customer loyalty?

 According to a number of strategies to increase the loyalty of customers and other stakeholders in the expectation that corporate objectives will be met or surpassed.
 A typical example of this type of model is:

 + Quality of product or service leads to customer satisfaction,

 + Which leads to profitability.